 References: Each paper should include bibliographical references.
 The name of the journal in which the paper cited appears should be listed in the form of the abbreviated title from the cover of the journal concerned, otherwise use the abbreviations contained in a Bibliographic Guide for Editors & Authors from Chemical Abstracts, which is available in all major libraries, or the World List of Scientific Periodicals, 4th ed., London 1963-65, or www.journalseek.net, or from other authenticated list.
 Name of the journal must be in Italic letter.
 Please ensure that references in the text exactly match those in the manuscript's reference list.
 If editing sections of text please ensure that any references that are affected are amended accordingly in the reference list.
 Reference to personal communications and unpublished result should be in the text only.

-Upon provisional acceptance of a paper for publication, corresponding author will receive the email regarding payment of Article processing charge (Please refer homepage for latest charge).
+Upon provisional acceptance of a paper for publication, corresponding author will receive the email regarding payment of Article processing charge.
 Charges must be paid within 10 days as per instructions given in the email.
 Signed acceptance letter will be provided to all author after payment.
 Acceptance will be final after the payment of publication charge.

 English language editing: Final English language editing will be done by experts after receipt of article processing charge.
 The English language editing will be done free of cost.

-Online articles are complete and final.
+Online publication: Online articles are complete and final.
 They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.
 We do assign DOI to each newly published article.
+We will send the email to all authors once article will be published.

 Publication certificate: We will provide publication certificate to all author with the detail of published article by an email after online publication.